StarCrusher96/Kerbal-Star-Systems-2/README.md

    - SunAsteroidBelts = True/False : Use this to add asteroidbelts around the Sun.
    - ExtraSolarAsteroids = True/False : Use this to add asteroidbelts around other stars.
    - Scale = x : Rescale * 1 - 2.5 - 10 (!needs [SigmaDimensions](https://github.com/Sigma88/Sigma-Dimensions/releases))
+   - Homeswitch = x (Homeswitch and Galaxy mode are NOT currently supported)

 ## Compatibility